giannisdravilas/Radio-Link-Frequency-Assignment-Problem/README.md

 ### Inferences

 An experimental comparison was made using the 12 inferences provided above.
 During this comparison, FC and MAC-AC3 algorithms used the dom/wdeg heuristic function to choose the next variable each time, while not using a heuristic function to choose the next value.
 For each instance, 12 executions have been made, 4 for each algorithm and an average has been exported.
 For the algorithms taking too long to finish, only 1 complete execution has been made, while the other 3 were interrupted after 60 minutes.
-For the MIN-CONFLICTS algorithm, a maximum steps number was defined to 100000.
+For the MIN-CONFLICTS algorithm, the maximum steps were defined to 100000.

 In general, MAC-AC3 algorithm does pretty well, with the worst average time being 2 and a half minutes.
 FC algorithm needs on average more time to solve the problems, while for some of them the order of magnitude is increased to hours.